Call now for addiction support(877) 648-4288

 - Obsessive or intrusive thoughts

 These symptoms can last days, months, and even years.
 In many cases, people turn to drugs and alcohol to soothe traumatic events in their lives, which can evolve into a debilitating addiction as they continue to self-medicate.
-Many in recovery have a co-occurring disorder such as anxiety, depression, shame, or guilt stemming from unresolved traumatic events.
+Many in recovery have a co-occurring disorder such as post-traumatic stress disorder or generalized anxiety disorder stemming from unresolved traumatic events.

 Resolving trauma has many benefits and will often lead to a life of freedom, peace, and transformation.
 Common types of therapies available to patients once they enter rehab facilities can vary from spiritual modalities to traditional clinical-based therapies.
-Once a patient enters into an inpatient rehab facility, they speak to a therapist who analyzes the treatments for new patients.
+Once a patient enters into an inpatient rehab facility, they speak with their primary therapist who determines the most effective therapeutic interventions that match their personality.
 The therapist evaluates the patient’s substance abuse history and looks for any co-occurring disorders, with a sensitivity to traumatic events.

 The Trauma Resolution Process

 Another phase of trauma resolution reinforces connection and integration.
 Patients reconnect to a new sense of purpose beyond the trauma.
-In this final stage, patients can be integrated into peer groups like 12-step programs or other available groups that offer for ongoing support.
+In this final stage, patients can be integrated into peer support groups that offer for ongoing support.

 Common Trauma Resolution Methods